axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 A blockchain bridge—also known as a cross-chain bridge—allows independent blockchains to communicate with each other.
 This allows users to transfer crypto assets from one blockchain to another, including tokens, wrapped cryptocurrencies, and non-fungible tokens (NFTs).
 For example, [Ronin Bridge](https://bridge.roninchain.com/) is used for asset transfer between the Ronin chain and the Ethereum mainnet.

 ### Bridge operator
-A bridge operator is an individual or institution that is responsible for acknowledging deposit and withdrawal events on a blockchain bridge to facilitate asset transfers between this chain and others.
+A bridge operator is a type of node used for acknowledging deposit and withdrawal events on a blockchain bridge to facilitate asset transfers between this chain and others.

-To facilitate transactions on Ronin Bridge, each validator runs a dedicated [bridge operator node](#bridge-operator-node) alongside the [validator node](#validator-node).
+On Ronin Bridge, each validator runs a [bridge operator node](#bridge-operator-node) alongside the [validator node](#validator-node).

 ## C
 ### Client